BrianKimurgor/Blogify/Blogify/README.md

-This is the readme for procedure
+This is the readme for procedure and every step to take